openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 The compatibility requirements of *overload signatures* are described in :ref:`Overload Signature Correctness Check`.

-A :index:`compile-time error` occurs unless all overload signatures are either exported or non-exported.
+If not all overload signatures are either exported or non-exported, then a :index:`compile-time error` occurs.

 .. index::
    call